The Hidden Cost of Outdated Charts

 Why No Process Can Fix This

 The default response to decay is better process: reminders, schedules, ownership, audits.
+Then you run the numbers.

 Now add the back catalog.
 Three years of publishing: roughly 75 charts.
 Quarterly updates add another 300 tasks.